isomerpages/moe-holyinnocentspri/_quality-teaching-and-learning/Science Department.md

 #### Department Mission

-To nurture a joy of learning and stimulate curiosity in every pupil about science and the world around them.
+To nurture a joy of learning and stimulate curiosity in every pupil about science and the world around them.&nbsp;

 #### Science Department